Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

       }
       ```

-      Event handler function can return `RequestReply` object which will be send back to the event author.
+      Event handler function can return the `RequestReply` object which will be send back to the event author.
       `RequestReply` consists of status code integer and bundle data object.

    2. Set the events listener: